garyttierney/me3/docs/user-guide/creating-mod-profiles.md

 path = "natives/nightreign_alt_saves.dll"
 ```

 This profile declares an asset replacement package named `nightmods` (using all files in the `mod` folder) and lists each `.dll` mod in the `natives` folder.
-We also declare that our profile supports ELDEN RING so me3 knows the game to configure when use double-click to launch.
+We also declare that our profile supports NIGHTREIGN so me3 knows the game to configure when use double-click to launch.

 ## Step 4: Run the profile